 Green Ridge Lookout is available for rent early May - June and mid September - mid November.
 During the summer months, the lookout is staffed with Forest Service volunteers who help with forest fire detection.

-• For the 2021 season, there will be no kitchenware provided such as pots, pans and utensils.
+• There wil be no kitchenware provided such as pots, pans and utensils.
 Please plan ahead and prepare to bring your own.

 • Please contact the Sisters Ranger District at (541) 549-7700 (Monday-Friday) 1 week prior to arriving at the lookout to obtain/confirm gate combination and check on any restrictions or conditions, such as fire or road closures, weather or storms that may affect the quality of your visit.